datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 1. Click on the "Rollout" button for the "web-app" service to show the instructions to create a rollout.

 <Alert severity="info">
-  You can find the "web-app" faster by clicking on the "Services" favorites button.
+You can find the "web-app" service faster by clicking on the "Services" favorites button.

 </Alert>